 The paint had dried a bit so I filled the jar with water and shook it and stirred the paint until I returned the paint to a creamy consistency.

-Next I wiped off the paint with a paper towel.
+Next, I wiped off the paint with a paper towel.

 The whiter basket will work better with my flower colors.
 It also looks fresher.

 I’ve had the basket so long that the newspaper stuffing inside it has turned yellow.
 I removed the old paper and replaced it with fresh newspaper.